Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Conclusion

 \section{Conclusion}

 The internet is under ever-increasing surveillance by local, state, and corporate actors.
-With this mounting invasion of privacy in mind, it is more crucial than ever that people have access to tools and applications which allow them to communicate online, whilst hiding both the contents of their conversations, and the very existence of those conversations.
+With this mounting invasion of privacy, it is crucial that people have access to tools and applications that allow them to communicate online, while preserving the privacy of the contents and even the very existence of those conversations.

-By combining some of the strongest privacy-enhancing technologies available today, including the Signal protocol, onion routing, and decentralised message storage and retrieval, Session provides users with minimal metadata leakage and strong message encryption.
+Leveraging privacy technologies including the Session Protocol, onion routing, and decentralised message storage, the Session application offers a secure messaging experience with minimal metadata leakage and robust encryption.

-Session provides access to these privacy tools in the form of a user-friendly application which also provides features which users expect from a modern messenger, including multi-device, attachments, and group chats.
-Future work on the Session application will provide users with additional features, in pursuit of greater levels of security and privacy.
+In addition to its fundamental privacy, Session is a user-friendly app which provides the functionalities expected from a modern messenger, including multi-device support, attachments, and group chats.
+Ongoing enhancements to Session are focused on introducing additional features to further strengthen security and privacy for its users, in alignment with their evolving needs.